-Sikhism was founded upon a profound reverence for sanctity of the spiritual nature of every human being and abiding respect for whatever the path that brings any person into their relationship with The Holy.
-Sikhs are known throughout the world for their remarkably generous hospitality in feeding the hungry.
-Sikhs are mandated to protect the religious freedom and safety of all people.
-Ironically since 9/11, Sikhs, with their turbans and beards, have often been mistaken for Muslim terrorists and become frequent targets of deadly violence.
+Sikhism was founded upon a profound reverence for the sanctity of every human being’s spiritual nature and abiding respect for whatever path that brings them into relationship with The Holy.
+Sikhs are known worldwide for their generous hospitality in feeding those who are hungry.
+They have the mandate to protect the religious freedom and safety of all people.
+Ironically, since 9/11 Sikhs – with their turbans and beards – have often been mistaken for Muslim terrorists and targeted with deadly violence.

-Nirinjan Singh Khalsa, a member of The Human Relations Commission of the City of Los Angeles (as well as a member of many other boards and commissions), led everyone though an highly interactive power point as he answered the framing question:
+Nirinjan, a member of the City of Los Angeles Human Relations Commission (among many boards and commissions), led everyone though an interactive power point as he answered the framing question:

 “What is it about your faith that touches your heart?”

 Participants asked thoughtful questions and preconceptions flew to the side.
 People gained new respect and awareness of the world’s fifth largest religion.